AionSystem/VERITAS/README.md

 Every DCI score carries an Uncertainty Mass (UM) — a measure of how much the score itself is uncertain:

-UM Validity Meaning
+UM Meaning
-< 0.35 VALID Score is reliable (95% confidence)
+< 0.35 Score is reliable
-0.35–0.60 DEGRADED Score useful but uncertain (70–95% confidence) 0.60 SUSPENDED Do not rely on this score (below 70% confidence)
+0.35–0.60 Score useful but uncertain
+0.60 Do not rely on this score

 ---

 AI Photo Analysis — OpenRouter Integration

-VERITAS uses OpenRouter to access state-of-the-art AI models for damage assessment, with graceful fallback to ensure offline capability.
+VERITAS uses OpenRouter to access AI models for damage assessment, with graceful fallback to ensure offline capability.

 Model Configuration